Near Richmond in Chesterfield County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical month for this entry is May 1864.

 Location.
 This marker has been replaced by another marker nearby.
-37° 25.273′ N, 77° 25.471′ W. Marker is in Richmond, Virginia, in Chesterfield County.
-Marker can be reached from Fort Darling Road, on the left when traveling east.
+37° 25.273′ N, 77° 25.471′ W. Marker is near Richmond, Virginia, in Chesterfield County.
+It can be reached from Fort Darling Road, on the left when traveling east.
 Marker is located in the Drewry’s Bluff/Fort Darling unit of Richmond National Battlefield Park.
 Touch for map.
-Marker is in this post office area: Richmond VA 23237, United States of America.
+Marker is at or near this postal address: 7710 Fort Darling Rd, Richmond VA 23237, United States of America.
 Touch for directions.

 Regarding Drewry’s Bluff.
 This marker was replaced by a new one named Drewry's Bluff (see nearby markers).